niaadki/Face-Punching/README.md

 This is one of my project's in Java-Python Developement field  which i have created,basically Java and Python Based Student Security Attendance System called Staysafe Security System that uses the property of Real-Time Face Recognition as well as QR Based Attendence Punching by the students.

-### For More Details or Any Suggestions u can Reach me at ankit.bhatia1220@gmail.com

 - Students punch their attendence using QR Code on their ID Cards over the inbuilt application webcam QR scanner.

 - Before punching the attendence they need to scan their face onto the webcam/camera to ensure they are the same as they are labelled to be for the case of security.